theirish81/taskalog/README.md

     status: NONE
 ```

-Once one process is started, the Scheduler will submit the following message to Task-A-Log:
+Once one process is started, the Scheduler will submit the following message to Task-a-Log:

 ```json
 {